 3. Post-Death Cleanup

-Our home insurance covers your dwelling on an all-risk basis, meaning it covers a lot of unexpected sources of damage.
+Our home insurance covers your dwelling on an open-perils basis, meaning it covers a lot of unexpected sources of damage.

 A particularly tragic example?
 Death cleanup costs.

-If someone dies in the house (depending on the circumstance), home insurance may cover removal and remediation costs if there’s damage to the home (as is often the case with unattended deaths).
+If someone dies in the house (depending on the circumstance), home insurance may cover some of the removal and remediation costs if there’s damage to the home (as is often the case with unattended deaths).